 Hiking boots might be a good idea

 Once you reach the ice caves the path pretty much disappears.
 You can hike up a hill, over rocks, branches and along slopes to reach the farther caves, which in my opinion are the coolest.
 Wearing street sneakers does not make the journey easy, especially if you have an infant strapped on one parent who has to keep their footing and the other parent is holding the toddler’s hand.
-Hiking boots for parents is highly recommended.
+Hiking boots for parents is highly recommended when exploring these ice caves.

 Know your limits

-Mike and I tried to get to the very last cave.
+Mike and I tried to get to the very last ice cave.
 Another hiker had told us it was the best.
 You could peek through and see a waterfall rushing down behind it.
 We would have had to walk a little bit on the snow and rock.
 It was slippery; too slippery.
 Mike started sliding with Ty strapped onto him.
 Dek and I were taking smaller than baby steps to keep from slipping.
 Mike did the responsible thing and called it quits.
-We walked back to the more family friendly section of the caves.
+We walked back to the more family friendly section of the Big Four Ice Caves.

 Do NOT step on the ice.
 No really.
 Don’t.

-The caves themselves usually are exposed during August and remain visible through October, for they are in reality melt outlet openings at the base of a permanent snowfield. – USDA Forest Service
+The Big Four Ice Caves are usually exposed during August and remain visible through October, for they are in reality melt outlet openings at the base of a permanent snowfield. – USDA Forest Service

 The ice caves are fascinating to look at, but warning signs posted as you make your way up the forest trail to the side of the mountain explain the risk over and over again.
 You should not step on the snow and you should definitely stay out of the caves.
 Just look, don’t step.
 People have died there because of sudden cave ins.